-Students are required to complete a predoctoral internship during their fifth year or later depending on their progress in graduate school.
-Students are eligible to apply for internship upon completion of the curricular requirements of the Ph.D program, successful completion of the Competency and Comprehensive Examinations, and approval of the dissertation proposal.
+Students are required to complete a pre-doctoral internship during their fifth year or later depending on their progress in graduate school.
+Students are eligible to apply for internship upon completion of the curricular requirements of the Ph.D program, successful completion of the Comprehensive Examination, and approval of the dissertation proposal.
 In addition, students are required to meet with the Director of Clinical Training to determine readiness and plan and prepare their application materials.

-Typically, the internship will consist of a 12-month, full-time experience.
-Students should obtain an internship at an APA-accredited training facility, if possible.
-Also, students are strongly encouraged to apply nationwide to maximize their chances of matching with APA-accredited internships.
+Typically, the internship will consist of a twelve (12) month, full-time experience.
+Students should obtain an internship at an APA accredited training facility, if possible.
+Therefore, students are also strongly encouraged to apply nationwide to maximize their chances of matching with APA accredited internships.
 Typical placements include rehabilitation hospitals, medical centers and psychiatric hospitals that have specialty tracks in health psychology, rehabilitation, behavioral medicine or neuropsychology.
 Students are evaluated by supervisors at the middle and end of the year.
 While on internship, students should be registered for Doctoral Internship for each semester.
 At the end of the internship, students will be required to submit attestation forms signed by their internship supervisors.